WNBY-FM

 Local on-air personalities at WNBY-FM include DJs Allison "Alli J" Miller", Allan Gibbs, Travis Freeman, Lydia McNiece, James Warner-Smith and Mark SanAngelo, program host Lou Turco, and chief meteorologist Karl Bohnak.
 WNBY is a member of the Detroit Lions Radio Network and broadcasts all Detroit Lions NFL games to the Sault Ste.
 Marie radio market.
 The station runs syndicated radio shows hosted by Dick Bartley on weekends, including Dick Bartley's Classic Hits on Saturday nights and encore presentations of Casey Kasem's American Top 40: The 70s on Sunday mornings and The 80s on Saturday mornings.
 Locally produced programming includes The Weekend Club with Lou Turco on Saturday mornings and The Good Buy Shopping Hour on Wednesday mornings.
 WNBY-FM broadcasts high school basketball games from the Eastern Upper Peninsula Conference, and has also simulcasted select playoff games from the Sault Ste.
 Marie Greyhounds OHL hockey team in the past.

+In February 2026, the Federal Communications Commission threatened to revoke WNBY and its sister station's licenses due to unpaid annual fees.
+According to the commission, Sovereign owes $37,250.51 in unpaid fees and has 60 days to respond.